-21.1 The Schools aim it to develop fine motor skills in preparation for handwriting and to begin handwriting when a child is ready.
+20.01The School's aim is to develop fine motor skills in preparation for handwriting and to begin handwriting when a child is ready.
+The school has introduced the Magic Link handwriting programme in both Pre-prep and Prep.

-21.2 Early/Initial Skills:
+20.2 Early/Initial Skills:

 - 1. Establish good fine motor skills by using a variety of activities like threading beads, playing with pegs, manipulating playdough, finger painting and using scissors correctly.

-- 2. Establish hand preference
+- 2. Establish hand preference.

 - 3. Establish good pencil grip and sitting position.
+(Two Frogs on the Log!)

 - 4. Use a pen grip corrector if necessary.
 Make sure a left-handed child positions the paper at an angle away from the body.

-- 5. Write in a left to right direction
+- 5. Write in a left to right direction.

-- 6. Have experience of writing with a variety of mediums
+- 6. In the prep-prep have experience of writing with a variety of mediums

 - a.
 Sandpaper letters

 - b.
 Tracing paper

 - c.
 Practising direction in the air

 - d.
 Writing over letters

 - e.
 Writing on black boards and white boards

-- f.
-Learn the Jolly Phonic tracing rhyme

-- 21.3 Children are taught to print letters.
+Children are taught to print letters.

-- 21.4 If a child has particularly good fine motor skills they will be encouraged to start cursive script in the summer term of their Reception year. - 21.5 All written work is done in a large wide-lined book.
+20.3 All written work is done in a large wide-lined book.
 Children progress to narrower lines when their fine motor skills allow good pencil control.

-22 Handwriting - Year 1
+21 Handwriting - Year 1

-- 22.1 Revise all letters at the beginning of the academic year to ensure that they are been formed correctly. - 22.2 Make sure that every child holds the pencil correctly, with a tripod grip.
+- 21.1 Revise all letters at the beginning of the academic year to ensure that they are been formed correctly. - 21.2 Make sure that every child holds the pencil correctly, with a tripod grip.
 Use pencil grip correctors if necessary and inform parents in order to enlist their support at home.
-We recommend that these children use a pen grip corrector at home when they do written work. - 22.3 Work at this level is focussed on joining letters; - 1.
+We recommend that these children use a pen grip corrector at home when they do written work. - 21.3 Work at this level is focussed on joining letters; - 1.
 Introducing individual joining lines.
 We begin with the letter group a, c, d, g, o, q and e. - 2.
 We follow with letters with a down stroke, b, f, h, i, k, l, m, n, t, u, v, w and z - 3. p needs special care to position on the line. - 4. s needs special care to perfect the in-stroke. - 5. r needs special attention to form the joining out-stroke. - 6. x is a difficult letter to join successfully. - 7.
-We introduce loops for the following letters f, g, j, and y. - 22.4 Introduce upper case letters.
-Point out that upper case letters never join. - 22.5 The children practice their letters in special tram lined handwriting books.
-This encourages them to write on the lines and attention is focussed on the size and position of each letter. - 22.6 Children who have difficulty establishing a cursive script may be given an extra home handwriting book for more practice at home. - 22.7 Materials Used At this Stage - 1. handwriting book - 2. white boards for practice - 3.
+We introduce loops for the following letters f, g, j, and y. - 21.4 Introduce upper case letters.
+Point out that upper case letters never join. - 21.5 The children practice their letters in special tram lined handwriting books.
+This encourages them to write on the lines and attention is focussed on the size and position of each letter. - 21.6 Children who have difficulty establishing a cursive script may be given an extra home handwriting book for more practice at home. - 21.7 Materials Used At this Stage - 1. handwriting book - 2. white boards for practice - 3.
 Individual worksheets prepared by the teacher.

-23 Handwriting - Year 2
+22 Handwriting - Year 2

-- 23.1 In Year 2 the children consolidate the work done in Year 1.
+- 22.1 In Year 2 the children consolidate the work done in Year 1.
 Particular attention is paid to: - 1.
 Revision of individual letters making sure that formation is sound. - 2.
 Revision of letter sizes and position on the line. - 3.
-Revision of joining strokes - 23.2 Work is continued on upper case letters.
-This is linked with the work done in formal English concerning the use of capital letters. - 23.3 Handwriting practice is done on lined white boards and in specially lined handwriting books.
-We encourage smaller handwriting and hope that the children develop a fluency in writing. - 23.4 Work is done in class and if necessary on an individual basis. - 23.5 The children are reminded that the letter q is always followed by u.
+Revision of joining strokes - 22.2 Work is continued on upper case letters.
+This is linked with the work done in formal English concerning the use of capital letters. - 22.3 Handwriting practice is done on lined white boards and in specially lined handwriting books.
+We encourage smaller handwriting and hope that the children develop a fluency in writing. - 22.4 Work is done in class and if necessary on an individual basis. - 22.5 The children are reminded that the letter q is always followed by u.
 This is included in handwriting exercises.